Biblical scholar James Tabor examines a rare ancient Jewish male hair specimen from the "Tomb of the Shroud"

 I had the cloth dated at the University of Arizona C-14 lab.
-Douglas Donahue, the same scholar who tested the Shroud of Turin, dated our cloth–it came out 1st century CE, and made headlines around the world (see here and here).
+Douglas Donahue, the same scholar who tested the Shroud of Turin, dated our cloth–it came out 1st century CE, and made headlines around the world.
 Although 1st century cloth has been found at Masada and in caves in the Judean Desert, nothing of this sort had ever been found in Jerusalem.
 Apparently that niche, sealed with a blocking stone, had a geological fissure that kept water from seeping in and rotting the material.

 The tomb had any number of interesting features.
 DNA studies were done on all the individuals represented in the tomb–the first time, so far as we know, that this had even been done in an ancient Jerusalem tomb of this period.
 Textile analysis was done on the cloth–it turned out to be a layered mixture of linen and wool.
-Perhaps the most surprising find was that our shrouded individual, a male, had Hanson’s disease–leprosy–the 1st documented case from this region in ancient times (see my post on this here).
-Gibson, Zissu, and I published our preliminary results later that same year and in 2009, a complete scientific study appeared in the on-line journal PLoS One, available for download here.
+Perhaps the most surprising find was that our shrouded individual, a male, had Hanson’s disease–leprosy–the 1st documented case from this region in ancient times.
+Gibson, Zissu, and I published our preliminary results later that same year and in 2009, a complete scientific study appeared in the on-line journal PLoS One.